Bond University lead researchers

 Dr Rob Orr served for over 20 years in the Australian Regular Army as an Infantry soldier, Physical Training Instructor, Physiotherapist and Human Performance Officer across a variety of units from training institutions to operational units and special operations command.
 Still serving in the Army Reserve, Rob took up an appointment at Bond University in 2012.
 The majority of his teaching is on maximising human potential while his research and consultancy focus on the tactical strength and conditioning of military personnel, police officers and firefighter / first responders, from initial trainees to elite specialists.
 Rob is the current editor of the National Strength and Conditioning Association’s Tactical Strength and Conditioning Report and Co-Chair of Tactical Strength and Conditioning – Australia.
 Well published, Rob is regularly invited to present his research on tactical populations both nationally and internationally.Read more

-Dr Rod Pope is currently Associate Professor of Physiotherapy at Bond University.
-Rod provided clinical physiotherapy, rehabilitation and injury prevention services at the Australian Army Recruit Training Centre 1990-2000 before establishing and leading the Australian Defence Injury Prevention Program 2000-2006, at the request of the Defence Health Services Branch.
-In this role he worked closely with military health and safety staff and commanders, and with senior military Physical Training Instructors to implement systems to monitor and mitigate risks of injury in military personnel and to optimise physical training practices and physical performance.
-As part of this work and more recently in his subsequent University roles, Rod has conducted and supervised wide-ranging research and consultancy projects on preventing injuries and enhancing performance in wide-ranging tactical training and operational contexts.
-In recent years, he has supervised to successful completion the doctoral-level tactical research of two Army officers and one Defence civilian, and with Dr Rob Orr he is currently supervising the tactical research of two police officers as they each undertake higher degrees by research.Read more
+Dr Rod Pope is currently a Professor of Physiotherapy at Charles Sturt University, an Honorary Adjunct Professor at Bond University and co-leads the Tactical Research Unit headquartered at Bond University.
+Rod provided clinical physiotherapy, rehabilitation, and injury prevention services at the Australian Army Recruit Training Centre for 10 years before establishing and leading the Australian Defence Injury Prevention Program 2000-2006, at the request of the Defence Health Service Branch.
+In this role, he worked closely with Defence health staff, commanders and senior Physical Training Instructors to address injury risks for ADF personnel and optimize physical aspects of training practices.
+As part of this work and more recently in his university roles and work with the Tactical Research Unit, Rod has conducted and supervised wide ranging research and consultancy projects on preventing injuries and enhancing performance during physical activity in numerous tactical training and operational contexts.

 Key collaborating researchers & advisors